manasxzz/IITG/presentation/presentation.markdown

     all_tables = []
 ```

-- **What It Does**: Loads the Excel file and prepares for analysis.
+- **Functionality**: Loads and validates the uploaded Excel file.
 - **Details**:
-  - Checks if a file was uploaded.
-  - Reads the file into a table (`df`) using Pandas.
+  - Reads the Excel file into a Pandas DataFrame.
-  - Ensures the table has required columns (AminoAcid, Frequency, R2eff, R2eff_error).
+  - Verifies the presence of required columns.
-  - Shows an error and stops if columns are missing.
-  - Lists unique amino acids and shows how many were found.
+  - Extracts unique amino acids and displays a confirmation message.
-  - Creates empty lists for results (fits, phi values, graphs, tables).
+  - Initializes lists to store fitting results, phi values, plots, and tables.
-- **Why**: Gets the NMR data ready, like checking ingredients before cooking.
-- **Analogy**: Like opening a spreadsheet and making sure it has the right columns.
+- **Purpose**: Ensures data integrity before analysis, preventing errors in downstream processing.

 ---

-## 11. Code Walkthrough: Fitting Models and Plotting
+## 11. Code Analysis: Model Fitting and Visualization

-**Code Block: Processing Each Amino Acid**
+**Code Block: Processing Amino Acids and Plotting**

 ```python
     for aa in amino_acids: